If you are looking to start a food truck catering business, here are all the licenses you need to keep it legal in the UK

 a few insurance companies that will cover mobile catering businesses.

-BG Insurance is an established insurance broker that can help you find competitive insurance quotes for mobile catering.
+Simply Business is an established insurance broker that can help you find competitive insurance quotes for mobile catering.

 5. Risk Assessments